-If your eligibility status is 'Yes', you won't need a student loan for your compulsory fees.
-If you are eligible for Fees Free and doing eligible study or training, your fees will be paid directly to your tertiary education organisation (TEO) by the Tertiary Education Commission.
+If your eligibility status is 'Yes', you don't need a student loan for your compulsory fees.
+If you’re eligible for Fees Free and doing eligible study or training, your fees will be paid directly to your tertiary education organisation (TEO) by the Tertiary Education Commission.

 If StudyLink has not paid your TEO yet, you can get in touch with StudyLink to cancel or change your application.
-Go to the StudyLink website for contact information.
+For contact information, go to the StudyLink website.

 If StudyLink has already paid your TEO, you don't need to do anything.
-StudyLink will be refunded by your provider and the amount you borrowed for compulsory course fees will be reversed off your Student Loan.
+Your TEO will refund StudyLink, and the amount you borrowed for compulsory course fees will be reversed off your Student Loan.

 Unsure of some of these terms?
 Check out our glossary.

-- I’m going to become eligible part way through my study/training by meeting residency requirements, can I get Fees Free for any study or training I do before I become eligible?
+- I don’t yet meet the residency criteria to be eligible for Fees Free – but part way through my course or programme, I will.
+Can I get Fees Free for study or training I do before I become eligible?

-- I’ve previously undertaken a course with zero fees, does this count as prior study or training?
+- I’ve already done a course with zero fees.
+Does this count as prior study or training?

 - I’ve done study through the Refugee English Fund.
 Can I get Fees Free?

-- I have previously undertaken tertiary study or training in New Zealand as an international student, does this count as prior study or training?
+- I’ve already undertaken tertiary study or training in New Zealand as an international student.
+Does this count as prior study or training?

-- I have studied before, but it was part-time.
+- I’ve studied before, but it was part time.
 Does this count as prior study or training?

-- I have previously undertaken workplace training or an apprenticeship.
+- I’ve already undertaken workplace training or an apprenticeship.
 Does this count as prior study or training?

-- Can I check use my NZQA Record of Achievement to find out how much prior study/training I've undertaken?
+- Can I use my NZQA Record of Achievement to find out how much prior study or training I've undertaken?

 - How much study or training can I get Fees Free?

-- What fees will be covered by Fees Free?
+- What fees are covered by Fees Free?

-- Does Fees Free cover fees related to the recognition of prior learning (RPL)?
+- Does Fees Free cover fees related to recognition of prior learning (RPL)?

 - Will zero fee courses use my Fees Free entitlement?